fostimus/give-it-a-shot-v2/README.md

 The hosted version of this web app can be found at: <https://giveitashotv2.herokuapp.com/>

 But if you'd like to play with the code yourself, please do the following:
-1. Ensure environment variables are set `API_KEY`
+1\.
+Ensure environment variables are set `API_KEY`
-2. Local database is created, and is set up with the models provided with this repository, and config is changed to point to your database.
+2\.
+Local database is created, and is set up with the models provided with this repository, and config is changed to point to your database.
-    1. `cd give-it-a-shot-image-sql`
+    1\. `cd give-it-a-shot-image-sql`
-    2. `createdb give-it-a-shot`
+    2\. `createdb give-it-a-shot`
-    3. Create a config.json
+    3\.
+Create a config.json
-    4. `sequelize db:migrate`
+    4\. `sequelize db:migrate`
-3. Seed the database with Sequelize:
+3\.
+Seed the database with Sequelize:
-    1. `cd give-it-a-shot-api-sql`
+    1\. `cd give-it-a-shot-api-sql`
-    2. `sequelize db:seed --seed seeders/20201118201018-image-seeder.js`
+    2\. `sequelize db:seed --seed seeders/20201118201018-image-seeder.js`
-4. Dependencies are installed (npm i, both in frontend and backend directories)
+4\.
+Dependencies are installed (npm i, both in frontend and backend direc tories)

 ## Project Planning